churchofdatum/digitalcreationism/README.md

-# digitalcreationism
+# Digital Creationism

 ### About Me
 I'm a Japanese designer living Tokyo.
 I have been designing web apps, mobile apps, and some graphic design stuff.
 I have very little experience with GitHub and programming, so I may need your help organizing the project here!

 ---

 ### About the project
 This is a project started on Oct 20, 2017.
 Nothing serious, I thought it would be fun to write the whole new Bible in digital context.
 Digital Creationism respects, appreciates and celebrates all religions :)